Tramadol

-Tramadol, sold under the brand name Ultram among others, is an opioid pain medication used to treat moderate to moderately severe pain.
+Tramadol, sold under the brand name Tramal among others, is an opioid pain medication and a serotonin–norepinephrine reuptake inhibitor (SNRI) used to treat moderate to severe pain.
 When taken by mouth in an immediate-release formulation, the onset of pain relief usually begins within an hour.
 It is also available by injection.
 It is available in combination with paracetamol (acetaminophen).

 As is typical of opioids, common side effects include constipation, itchiness, and nausea.
 Serious side effects may include hallucinations, seizures, increased risk of serotonin syndrome, decreased alertness, and drug addiction.
 A change in dosage may be recommended in those with kidney or liver problems.
 It is not recommended in those who are at risk of suicide or in those who are pregnant.
 While not recommended in women who are breastfeeding, those who take a single dose should not generally have to stop breastfeeding.
-Tramadol is converted in the liver to O-desmethyltramadol (desmetramadol), an opioid with a stronger affinity to the μ-opioid receptor.
-Tramadol is also a serotonin–norepinephrine reuptake inhibitor (SNRI).
+Tramadol is converted in the liver to O-desmethyltramadol (desmetramadol), an opioid with a stronger affinity for the μ-opioid receptor.